c-sonnier/prompt_engine/README.md

 1. **Create Prompts**: Use the admin UI to create prompts with `{{variables}}`
 2. **Auto-Detection**: PromptEngine automatically detects variables and creates parameters
+3. **Configure Parameters**: Set parameter types including text, number, boolean, and file
+4. **File Upload**: Upload PDFs and images directly in the playground for multi-modal prompts
-3. **Version Control**: Every save creates a new version automatically
+5. **Version Control**: Every save creates a new version automatically
-4. **Test & Deploy**: Test in the playground, then use in your application
+6. **Test & Deploy**: Test in the playground, then use in your application
-5. **Monitor**: Track usage and performance through the dashboard
+7. **Monitor**: Track usage and performance through the dashboard

 ## API Documentation